 Napa Valley, California

 We have fond memories of California’s wine region, having visited Napa and Sonoma almost annually before moving to Hong Kong.
 Our trip to Northern California this time was short but still really good.
 We caught up with some of our close friends in the Bay Area and even attended a black tie gala (I had to rush out and buy a last minute dress!).
 The fall colors were stunning this time of year, and we savored some magnificent wines and food.

 We stayed at the Silverado Resport & Spa, and spent quiet mornings jogging along the golf course.
 I didn’t expect to see such beautiful foliage in Napa Valley, but we arrived during peak season to stunning colors everywhere.
 Recent rains also brought green hills, which was unusual this time of year.

-Memorable meals included lunch overlooking expansive views of vineyards at Auberge du Soleil, a lovely wine pairing and chef’s tasting menu at Robert Sinskey Vineyards, fantastic seafood at Hog Island Oyster, rustic French food at Angèle Restaurant, and my favorite TKOs from Bouchon Bakery.
+Memorable meals included lunch overlooking expansive views of vineyards at Auberge du Soleil, a lovely wine pairing and chef’s tasting menu at Robert Sinskey Vineyards, fantastic seafood at Hog Island Oyster, rustic French food at Angèle Restaurant, farm-to-table California cuisine at Valley Bar + Bottle, and my favorite TKOs from Bouchon Bakery.
 We also learned about the history of two wineries: Stag’s Leap and Stags’ Leap, and how an apostrophe makes all the difference.

 36 Hours in London

 We flew into London mostly as stopover on our way to Belgium.
 We stayed at the St. Pancras Renaissance (highly recommended!), and had a few hours to walk around Covent Garden, where we broke down and had our first Chinese restaurant meal in over 6 weeks (at Din Tai Fung, no less!).
 Although it was enjoyable, the quality of the DTF outside of Asia are still subpar, in general.